 If we don’t think the personal information we have about you is incorrect, we’ll explain why we think this in writing and provide you with information about how you can complain.

 We’re committed to doing the right thing by our customers.
-If you have an issue with our handling of your personal information, let us know and we’ll try to fix it.
+If you have any questions or concerns with regard to our handling of your personal information, let us know and we’ll try to fix it.

 How can you make a complaint?

-If you’re concerned with our handling of your personal information (including credit-related information), you can make a complaint and we’ll look in to it.
+If you’re concerned with our handling of your personal information (including credit-related information) or believe we have breached the Australian Privacy Principles, Division 3 of Part IIIA of the Privacy Act or the Privacy (Credit Reporting) Code 2014, you can make a complaint and we’ll look in to it.
 You can make a complaint by using the details set out in section 12.

 How will we deal with your complaint?

 Once a complaint is lodged, we’ll get in touch within seven days and let you know how we’ll deal with your complaint.
-If we can’t solve your complaint within 30 days, we’ll let you know why and work out a new timeframe with you.
+If we are unable to resolve your complaint within 30 days, we’ll let you know why and, with your written agreement, work out a new timeframe with you.

 What happens if you’re still not satisfied?

-If you’re not satisfied with how we have managed your issue or complaint, there are free and independent external dispute resolution services that are available.
+If you’re not satisfied with our decision or how we have managed your issue or complaint, there are free and independent external dispute resolution services that are available.

 Australian Financial Complaints Authority